dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 JWT_SECRET = <JWT Secret Code to generate a JWT Token (random string)>
 ```
 ### What I learned:
-- Authentication with JWT and email verification;
+- Authentication and Authorization with JWT and Email Verification;
 - REST API / Routing;
 - Image uploading from client to back-end server and storage of the image location to the DB (MongoDB);
 - Usage of NoSQL Database (MongoDB)